arvind6599/Beerhall_R2/EDA.md

 ## Model Fitting

-The model is fitted using polynomial regression.
+We use least squres to minimize the sum of squared residuals in a polynomial regression.
 In order to predict Criminals per 100k population, we use a polynomial regression model which uses Ale/Beer Houses per 100k, Attendants \@ school per 10k, and Attendants \@ public worship per 2000 as the features.
 We include the variable Attendants \@ public worship per 2000 in our analysis even if it has no correlation with the variable Criminals per 100k as no correlation doesn't mean no causation, it only suggests that there is no linear association.

 Mathematically, the model can be represented as: